jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 This page will become a formal part of the JD system when I've thought about it some more.
 This is probably the thing I get asked about the most.
 {% endhint %}

-{% hint style="warning" %}
-This page is being actively updated as of 2020-01-12 18:10.
-Check back often!
-{% endhint %}

 When I [started this system](the-history-of-j-d.md) I was running a specific project, and I didn't really consider the need for multiple projects _on the same computer_.

 If two projects never meet, there's no issue.
 I have a project at work with one set of numbers and my system at home with another, totally unrelated, set of numbers.
 No problem at all – it's like I'm two people leading separate lives.